Learn how to make an impossible card, whether you’re cutting it out by hand or with a cutting machine, using these easy impossible card templates.

 Of course, I couldn’t stop there… I designed a CUSTOM Impossible card.
 And as I had many requests for a birthday card, I’ve made a FABULOUS retro birthday impossible card.
 It’s modeled after the famous Las Vegas sign.
 I made this for my Dad, who would have celebrated his 75th birthday in a couple of weeks if he’d still been with us.
 I love and miss you, Dad!

 Much gratitude to many readers who requested this unusual card project (Kimberly B., Margaret B., Laurie, Nancy M., Jessica A., Patti S., Beth M., Sheila L., Sandra M., Vicki P.).
-Each person who contributed this project idea will receive an extra entry for your idea (I am keeping track on this on my end).
-And don’t forget, you can suggest project ideas for this Challenge here and receive entries to win one of our awesome prizes, including a Cricut Maker!
+Each person who contributed to this project idea received an extra entry for their idea.
+Note, the Great Maker Show & Tell Challenge giveaway has ended; however, you can see all the project tutorials created for the Challenge here!

 Key concepts taught in this tutorial include how to use a spray box and glue paper.